 Regional Trend.
 According to HUD's Office of Fair Housing and Equal Opportunity (FHEO) records, 130 housing discrimination cases were filed in Los Angeles County in 2020, compared to 291 in 2010.
 In 2020, a majority of cases were related to disability (66%).
 Another 21 percent of cases were related to racial bias.
 The percent of cases related to disability has increased significantly since 2010, when only 36 percent of cases reported a disability bias.
 Public housing buildings, FHEO inquires by City and housing choice voucher (HCV) recipients by tract are shown in Figure E-1.
 HCVs are most concentrated in the area north of Gardena, near Inglewood, the City of Los Angeles, and in the adjacent unincorporated County areas.
-Public housing buildings are concentrated in the same area.
-However, there are many public housing buildings scattered throughout the County.
+Public housing buildings scattered throughout the County.